It was a week ago Friday. We decided to stay home and, instead of watching TV, we dialed into YouTube and selected some of our favorite artists.

 I was introduced to Frampton in the fall of 1973 by my college dormitory resident adviser.
 He handed me a vinyl album which featured the tragic figure Billy Marriott and the band Humble Pie where Frampton was the guitar player and Marriott, the singer, hit notes that are still talked about in rock circles today.
 Frampton had a short but brilliant run (almost 2 years) with Humble Pie before Rockin the Fillmore (San Francisco) came out.
 By that time, Frampton had gone solo.

 Back to the Commack Arena.
-Recording crews stood ready to capture Show Me the Way and add it to the Double Album.
+Recording crews stood ready to capture the song Show Me the Way and add it to the Double Album.
 And, if you listen closely, you can hear the three of us screaming (among thousands) in the background.

-When Frampton leaped onto the stage from a higher platform, the place exploded in a frenzy with the song Something’s Happening.
+When Frampton leaped onto the stage from a higher platform, the place exploded in a frenzy with the combustible song Something’s Happening.
 The music was like electricity surging through my body–It was an incredible rush.
 And the hits kept coming.
 Favorite song of the night–Lines on My Face.

 I’ll never forget that concert and the two guys I shared it with.

 In later years, I Wikipedia’d ‘Frampton’ and was pleasantly surprised to learn his middle name is Kenneth.
 How cool is that!
 And it kept getting better–Frampton was from Bromley, Kent, (England) the same village where my great-great grandfather, Charles Barter Strange, hailed from.
 And Peter’s father, Owen Frampton, was a teacher, like Charles Barter.
 Incredible.
 It gets better yet–Owen Frampton fought in World War II at Monte Cassino, the same battle where my Uncle Artie fought.
 And… David Bowie, aka David Robert Jones, moved to Bromley in 1953 and attended the same school as Frampton where they became close friends.
-OK, enough of this ‘six degrees of separation.’
+OK, enough of the ‘six degrees of separation.’

 Are we related to Peter Frampton?
 Probably not.
 But if I met Peter Frampton today, we’d have plenty to talk about.